-As part of the LALP Alumni Reunion events in 2021, GCL an ILG alumni present the event "LATAM on Focus: A Glimpse from the Interamerican System," a conversation with Luis Almagro, Secretary-General of the Organization of American States (OAS).
-As the responsible head of a key institution for the observance of human rights, the promotion, and consolidation of democracy, and cooperation between countries across the Latin American region, Secretary-General Luis Almagro will talk about his vision for this institution and Latin America in world post-pandemia.
+As part of the LALP Alumni Reunion events in 2021, GCL an ILG alumni presented the event "LATAM on Focus: A Glimpse from the Interamerican System," a conversation with Luis Almagro, Secretary-General of the Organization of American States (OAS).
+As the responsible head of a key institution for the observance of human rights, the promotion, and consolidation of democracy, and cooperation between countries across the Latin American region, Secretary-General Luis Almagro reflected on his vision for this institution and Latin America in a post-pandemic world.

-The interview will be moderated by the executive director of the Latin America Leadership Program and Georgetown McDonough School of Business professor Ricardo Ernst, and Georgetown University professor and international analyst, Hector Schamis.
+The interview was moderated by the executive director of the Latin America Leadership Program and Georgetown McDonough School of Business professor Ricardo Ernst, and Georgetown University professor and international analyst, Hector Schamis.

 Luis Almagro, Secretary General, Organization of American States (OAS)